 Do I qualify?

-- Your total household income is less than 200% of the Federal Poverty Level.
-Applicant must include income documentation (paystubs, bank statements) for each working adult in the household.
+- Your total household income is less than 60% State Median Income.
+Applicant must include income documentation.

 - You automatically qualify if you (or anyone in your household) receives assistance from specific federal programs, such as those listed below.
 Applicant must include current benefit approval letter when submitting weatherization application.